tdwg/tag/boolean/boolean-best-practices.md

 ```
 Because the `json.loads()` and `json.dumps()` functions preserve the datatyping, values that were datatyped as boolean in the input JSON will remain datatyped as boolean in the output JSON.

-Now consider the following example that uses these data for input:
+Now consider the following Python example that uses these data for input:

 ![input data table](table.png)

 ```
 import pandas as pd